Medium season 7: Plot

 Ariel departs for Dartmouth College this season.
 Allison and Joe's relationship begins to dwindle, with the two not seeing eye to eye on everything from work to the girls, to waking up to a "different" Allison every day.
 In the season four's "Burn Baby Burn" episode Allison tells Joe's mother Marjorie that she will be fine, however in season seven Marjorie passes away from cancer in the episode Blood on the Tracks and she warns Allison about the darkness ahead of them.

 Lee Scanlon deals with his deceased brother for a few episodes and admits to Allison that he had let him be killed.
 Devalos decides to run for Mayor of Phoenix, and Allison and Joe both plan to enroll in school which causes tension between them.
 Allison's half brother Michael returns after a three-season absence, this time played by Patricia's real life brother David Arquette (Ryan Hurst was unavailable due to commitments to Sons of Anarchy).

 In the series finale, Joe is killed in a plane crash on his way back from a business trip in Hawaii.
 Seven years later, Allison has become the assistant DA, Devalos has become the Mayor.
 14-year-old Marie is the last DuBois child still living at home, as Bridgette is in college and not present in the episode and a pregnant and married Ariel remains on the East Coast.
 While Allison is working on a trial, she seems to have visions of Joe actually surviving the crash but with amnesia.
 Allison makes a decision to find Joe, sacrificing her own career and her life in the United States.
+Only to have Joe wake her and confirm his death in the crash.
+He wanted to give her hope for the future in the dream of a life without him.
+Her inability to let him go took the dream on a path he didn't intend, forcing him to wake her and confirm his death.
+In a flash forward they are reunited after Allison dies.